AliceO2Group/O2DPG/MC/doc/WorkflowRunner.md

    * be resource aware (e.g., don't schedule 2 tasks requiring large memory at the same time)
    * allow to schedule any task, be it a simple executable, bash script, ROOT macro, or DPL workflow.

+Typical workflows targeted by the tool are complex bash scripts of interdependent sections, with a mix of DPL workflows, transport simulation, QA, file-operations, validation steps, etc.

 The goals of the tool are:

    * automatic task parallelization (within or across timeframes)